 - We do not give bids or estimates of any type.

-Q. How do I pay for handyman services?
+Q. How can I pay for handyman services?

 - At this time we accept cash, checks, and credit cards, (if you have an email account).
 To use a credit card, simply click the credit card button at the bottom of the invoice that we send to your email address.